 If the day ended there, I’d have been content as Paul.
 But it was only 1pm.
 Brigadier General James Chesnut, Jr. and Mary Boykin Chesnut had summoned us.
 We were expected at Kamschatka.
 Recently owned by the Buckley family before changing hands, I’d advise reading all about one of Camden’s crown jewels in Mrs. Chesnut’s diary—I assume you’re acquainted.
 Again, the hosts displayed unparalleled hospitality, affording us the rare privilege to wander the halls of a home rooted in the rich heritage of the South.

-The coming storm signaled our time had come to depart.
-Back in the car, Mr. Kibler talks of his teaching days at Georgia, his time as a student, and when he drove his ‘62 Fairlane back and forth to Virginia while researching Faulkner.
+We dawdled in the Camellia garden at Kamschatka, under Dr. Kibler’s tutelage, who seemed to know something about every bloom there.
+As storm clouds bruised the sky, we reluctantly departed.
+As we drove, Dr. Kibler spun tales of his teaching tenure at Georgia, his days as a student, and his trips to Virginia in his ’62 Fairlane researching Faulkner.
 He can count on one hand how many times he’s used the a/c while driving.
 “I drive when it’s not hot.”
-His People didn’t need a/c, so he don’t need it.
-Back at Ballylee.
+His People didn’t need a/c, so he didn’t need it.
+We pull into Ballylee.

-Not wanting the day to end quite yet, we return to the parlor and talk Southern magazines and journals, plus an unopened bottle of Madeira beckoned.
-The sun’s setting went unnoticed until the squawks of radios cease our conversation and flashlights pierced the night.
+The day’s end wasn’t welcome just yet, so we retreated to the parlor, talking Southern magazines and journals.
+An unopened bottle of Madeira beckoned.
+The sun’s setting went unnoticed, until the sudden squawk of radios and the harsh beams of flashlights carved through the gathering dark.
 For a second, I thought it was about to get all 2am History Channel-like.
-But something near as alien for a quiet Friday evening at Ballylee, the Newberry County Police were on the porch, hollerin’ for Mr. Kibler.
+Yet, the scene was wholly other—the Newberry County Police were on the porch hollerin’ for Mr. Kibler.
 Some nosy neighbor called them.
 Said he ain’t answered his phone in a while.
 Well, I guess it’s time to head home.
 We utter some parting words.

 I count it an honor to have spent two days with the Tower on the Tyger, Dr. James Everett Kibler.
 A great man.
 A Southern man.
 Until next time.